lucidlotus00/thought/README.md

 I want to use epistemology and the advent of the new "human web" to start the next wave of Human Evolution...
 The conscious evolution of humanity.

-email lucidlotus00@gmail.com to work on the thought project
+email lucidlotus00@gmail.com to work on the thought project!